 We now return to some of the results from the many landers that have explored Mars over roughly the past decade.
-This led to lots of Web hits and public interest as the Sojourner vehicle (from Pathfinder) rolled around photographing and naming individual rocks, and currently as the Spirit and Opportunity rovers and the Curiosity mission have done similar things over larger regions.
-In addition, the Phoenix lander has taken samples from the polar region.
+This has led to lots of Web hits and public interest as the Sojourner vehicle (from Pathfinder) rolled around photographing and naming individual rocks, and currently as the Spirit and Opportunity rovers have done similar things over larger regions.
+More recently, the Phoenix lander has taken samples from the polar region.